 All decisions pertaining to water shortage response are made by the Denver Water Board of Water Commissioners.
 The Board uses Chapter 15 of the Denver Water Operating Rules for guidance in their decision-making process.
 The goal of the Board’s response is to maintain the health, safety and economic vitality of the community to the extent possible in the face of water shortages.

 Drought is the most frequent water shortage event for the 1.5 million people Denver Water serves.
 The weather in Denver Water’s collection system and service area constantly fluctuates, but it’s typically very dry.

 Denver receives an average of 15 inches of precipitation each year, which is about a fourth of the precipitation a tropical city such as Miami receives.

 We’ve also experienced several severe droughts in the past that have challenged our water system and depleted our supply.

-Denver Water’s Drought Response Plan details drought severity indicators, response actions and program elements.
-Denver Water’s primary response to drought is to restrict customers’ water use so supplies will last as long as possible and be available for the most essential uses.
-Four different stages of drought response are outlined:
+Denver Water’s Water Shortage Response Implementation Plan details water shortage indicators, response tools and response actions.
+Denver Water’s primary response to water shortage is to restrict customers’ water use so supplies will last as long as possible and be available for the most essential uses.